mbguye/flame-audio/README.md

 # flame-audio
-This will be a single dynamic based web page that shows off content for streaming and downloading media files.
+This will be a server based web page that shows off content for streaming and downloading media files.

 This website will allow users to:
 - browse media files